ecadlabs/taquito/docs/signing.md

 To finish, use one of the methods presented above to sign the packed data (with the `InMemorySigner` like in this example or with the Beacon SDK).

 :::caution
-In the previous example, the data are packed locally using the `packDataBytes` function of the `@taquito/michel-codec` package instead of the RPC.
-Users should be cautious and verify the packed bytes before signing them if they are packed using the RPC.
-This precaution is to avoid signing unwanted operations in cases where the RPC could be malicious or compromised.
+In the previous example, the data is packed locally in Taquito using the `packDataBytes` function of the `@taquito/michel-codec` package instead of the RPC.
+You should always verify the packed bytes before signing or requesting that they be signed when using the RPC to pack.
+This precaution helps protect you and your applications users from RPC nodes that have been compromised.
+A node that is operated by a bad actor, or compromised by a bad actor could return a fully formed operation that does not correspond to the input provided to the RPC endpoint.
 :::

 ## Sending the signature to a smart contract